tommaxwell/Personal-Site/README.md

 <p> This project is a simple template for a personal website, complete with responsive design and a media query to target
 smartphones.
 It utilizes the Normalize.css reset.
-It's not 100% complete, but I'd love you forever if you contribute.  </p>
+It's not 100% complete, but I'd love you forever if you'd contribute.  </p>

 <b>Here's the template in action: http://www.tommaxwell.me</b>